 Grant of Authority

-Except as restricted by this Agreement, the policies and procedures issued from time to time by Lightyear and limitations imposed by the Regulatory Approvals, Agent shall be authorized on a non-exclusive basis to market Telecommunications Services to all persons and entities in the United States.
-The Agent agrees to use reasonable efforts to market and sell Telecommunications Services under this Agreement.
-The Agent shall be bound by and shall comply with the written policies and procedures issued by Lightyear from time to time.
+Except as restricted by this Agreement, the policies and procedures issued from time to time by Hemp Logic and limitations imposed by the Regulatory Approvals, Agent shall be authorized on a non-exclusive basis to market Hemp Logics products to all persons and entities in the United States.
+The Agent agrees to use reasonable efforts to market and sell Hemp Logic's products under this Agreement.
+The Agent shall be bound by and shall comply with the written policies and procedures issued by Hemp Logic from time to time.

 Article 3